 Mr Mak Keat Meng was elected as a director representing the Institutional Members on 26 June 2020.
 He is the Chairman of the Audit Committee and a member of the Risk Management Committee.

 Mr Mak has over 37 years of experience in auditing and advisory with Ernst & Young LLP.
 During this period, he has held various leadership positions such as Head of Audit for Singapore & ASEAN, Quality Enablement Leader, and Head of Japanese Business Services.
-As Head of Audit, he had regular communications with regulators/authorities such as MAS, SGX, and ACRA.
+As Head of Audit, he had regular communications with regulators/authorities such as the MAS, SGX, and ACRA.
 In his capacity as Quality Enablement Leader, he was tasked to run the firm's various quality initiatives and standards, including looking into inspection findings by regulators and the firm’s in-house peer reviews.
 Mr Mak has deep domain knowledge of the insurance business in Singapore, and was previously the Chairman of the Insurance Committee of ISCA.
 Mr Mak is also an independent director of Mapletree Commercial Trust, as well as a member of its Audit & Risk Committee.

-Mr Mak graduated with a Bachelor of Commerce degree from the University of Auckland in 1982.
+Mr Mak graduated with a Bachelor of Commerce from the University of Auckland in 1982.
 He also holds a Master of Business Administration from International Management Centre (UK).
 He is a Fellow of Chartered Accountants, Australia and New Zealand, a Fellow of the Association of Chartered Certified Accountants, and a Fellow of Institute of Singapore Chartered Accountants (ISCA).
 He was a recipient of the Pingat Bakti Masyarakat (PBM) in 2015 for his contribution to the public service in Singapore.

 Dr Chen was the Chief Executive Officer, Asia ex-Japan, of Dimensional Fund Advisors (DFA) from July 2012 to Nov 2019.
 He was responsible for all aspects of DFA’s Asia business, overseeing business strategy and development, client servicing and portfolio management.
 Prior to joining DFA, he was with Morningstar where he held various roles over 15 years, including President of Morningstar Investment Management Division, Chief Investment Officer, and Head of Research and Consulting.
 His clients included insurance companies and pension funds (including manager selection for CPF).